-During the planning stage, you shared and coordinated capacity planning with GCP and other vendors.
+During the planning stage, you shared and coordinated capacity planning with Google Cloud and other vendors.
 Following are some additional capacity planning strategies to consider:

-- Review and share with GCP your expected resource capacity needs as specifically as possible.
+- Review and share with Google Cloud your expected resource capacity needs as specifically as possible.
 Share CPUs, core, disk, API QPS, and so on.
 Ensure that quotas for the organization and individual projects are appropriately allocated.
 Adjust as needed.

 - Quota level should be significantly higher than expected usage, in case there is more traffic than expected.

 - Quota is not equal to capacity and can have different impact on systems.
-Load testing at scale can help identify any quotas in GCP such as API call limits or quotas with other Google systems such as OAuth2.
+Load testing at scale can help identify any quotas in Google Cloud such as API call limits or quotas with other Google systems such as OAuth2.